Syntax Guide

 - name: cp node_modules

-# Copy node_modules from the container to the pipeline working directory
+# Copy node_modules from container to pipeline working directory

 script: cp -r /data/cache/node_modules ./